 Each whole warrant entitles the holder to purchase one share of common stock at a price of \$11.50 per share, subject to adjustment as discussed herein.
 The warrants will become exercisable 30 days after the completion of the Company's initial Business Combination.
 However, no warrants will be exercisable for each unless the Company has an effective and current registration statement covering the shares of common stock issuable upon exercise of the warrants will be exercisable for each unless the Company has an effective and current registration statement covering the shares of common stock issuable upon exercise of the public warrants is not effective within 90 days following the consummation of the initial Business Combination, warrant holders may, until such time as there is an effective registration statement, exercise warrants on a cashless basis pursuant to the exemption provided by Section 3(a)(9) of the Securities Act, provided that such exemption is available.
-If that exemption, or another exemption, is not available, holders will not be able to exercise their warrants to nat cashless seed to such cashless exercise, each holder would pay the exercise price by surrendering the warrants for that number of shares of common stock equal to the quotient obtained by dividing (s) the product of the number of shares of common stock duelrying the warrants, multiplied by the difference between the exercise price of the warrants and the "fair market value."
-The "fair market value" for this purpose will mean the average reported last sale price of the shares of common stock for the 5 trading days ending on the trading day prior to the date of exercise.
+If that exemption, or another exemption, is not available, holders will not be able to exercise their warrants to nate number of shares of common stock equal to the quotient obtained by dividing (s) the product of the number of shares of common stock days following the warrants, and the "fair market value" for this purpose will mean the average reported last sale price of the shares of common stock for the 5 trading days ending on the trading day prior to the date of exercise.
 The warrants will expire on the fifth anniversary of the completion of an initial Business Combination, at 5:00 p.m., New York City time, or earlier upon redemption or liquidation.